h4rvey-g/ob-Notes/USMLE/Renal/Nephrolithiasis.md

 	 - [[Vitamin C# Vitamin C toxicity]]
 		 - [[Vitamin C]] is metabolized to oxalate
 - <span style="background:rgba(240, 200, 0, 0.2)">Hypocitraturia</span>
+	- Citrate inhibits stone formation by <span style="background:rgba(240, 200, 0, 0.2)">forming a soluble complex with calcium in the renal tubule, which reduces the amount of free calcium in the urine to bind with oxalate or phosphate.</span> Citrate excretion in the kidney is strongly influenced by pH (systemic, tubular, and intracellular).
+Alkalosis increases renal citrate excretion, whereas acidosis decreases it.
 ### Diagnosis
 - Urine microscopy: dumbbell-shaped or octahedron-shaped crystals ![[Pasted image 20230817154316.png]]
 - X-ray (or CT): radiopaque stones